pambrose/prometheus-proxy/README.md

 docker pull pambrose/prometheus-agent:1.4.6
 ```

-Start the proxy and an agent in separate shells on your local machine:
+Start a proxy and an agent in separate shells with:

 ```bash
 docker run --rm -p 8082:8082 -p 8092:8092 -p 50051:50051 -p 8080:8080 \